 - 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Selective Call button to dial the preprogrammed ID.
-Proceed to step 4. - To access this feature via the menu, proceed to the next step. - or to Call, and press the Menu Select button directly below Call.
-The display shows the last transmitted or received ID. - 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID.
+Proceed to step 4. - To access this feature via the menu, proceed to the next step. - 2 or to Call, and press the Menu Select button directly below Call.

+The display shows the last transmitted or received ID.

+- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below List to go to the last number dialed.

+- ▲ or to the required ID.

-- Use the keypad to enter the required ID. - 4 Hold the microphone vertically 1 to 2 in.
-(2.5 to 5.0 cm) from your mouth.
+- Use the keypad to enter the required ID.

+- 4 Hold the microphone vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.

 - 5 Press and hold the PTT button to start the Selective Call.
 The display shows the ID of the target radio.

 - 6 Release the PTT button to listen.

-- 7 Press at to return to the Home screen.
+- 7 Press f to return to the Home screen.

-If you do not press abutton to hang up, your radio will remain in Selective Call state with the other unit.
+If you do not press for button to hang up, your radio will remain in Selective Call state with the other unit.
 You will miss all subfleet traffic and incoming phone calls.